Differential Calculus#

 The product rule states that the derivative of a product of functions is equal to the first function times the derivative of the second function plus the second function times the derivative of the first function:

-Although a little more complicated, again this can be proved using the limit laws, starting by rewriting the numerator on the left hand side using (say)
+Although a little more complicated, again this can be proved using the rules around limits, starting by rewriting the numerator on the left hand side using (say)

 Chain Rule#